Parts of a CV

 - recorded phone voicemail message is simple, identifies you correctly and will not offend an employer.

-Personal statement or profile
+Personal statement or objective

-A personal statement gives the employer a little insight into who you are.
+The statement gives the employer a little insight into who you are.
 It typically includes information such as:

 - what you are currently doing for employment or education